 In general, enjoying cantaloupe poses little risk for most people.
-However, cantaloupes have been linked to more than 10 foodborne illness outbreaks in the past 10 to 15 years, according to the Centers for Disease Control and Prevention (CDC).
-The majority of these incidents were bacterial infections caused by salmonella, but people have also been sickened by E.coli, and there were some deaths reported in a multistate outbreak of listeria.
+However, cantaloupes have been linked to four food borne illness outbreaks since 2006, according to the Centers for Disease Control and Prevention (CDC) (opens in new tab).
+The majority of these incidents were bacterial infections caused by Salmonella (opens in new tab), but people have also been sickened by Listeria (opens in new tab).

-Cantaloupe may be vulnerable to outbreaks of foodborne illness because the fruit is grown in close contact with the ground, where it may become contaminated with bacteria from the soil, water or animals before it is harvested, according to Colorado State University.
+Cantaloupe may be vulnerable to outbreaks of food borne illness because the fruit is grown in close contact with the ground, where it may become contaminated with bacteria (opens in new tab) from the soil, water or animals before it is harvested, according to Colorado State University (opens in new tab).
 In addition, the melons have a rough and textured outer surface that can trap bacteria.
 Bacteria can also be transmitted during the processing of pre-cut melon, from a knife cutting through contaminated rinds.
 If the same contaminated knife continues to be used, it can transfer bacteria to the flesh inside.
-(To stay safe when cutting cantaloupe at home, see the tips below.)

 Bacterial contamination is not the only possible risk from eating cantaloupe.
-Some people with allergies to ragweed pollen may also develop symptoms of oral allergy syndrome immediately after eating melons, such as cantaloupe, watermelon or honeydew.
+Some people with allergies to ragweed pollen may also develop symptoms of oral allergy syndrome (opens in new tab) immediately after eating melons, such as cantaloupe or honeydew, and even watermelons.

 This reaction occurs because the body's immune system (opens in new tab) recognizes a similarity between the allergy-causing proteins in ragweed pollen and the proteins in the food.
 (Besides melons, ragweed sufferers may also be sensitive to kiwi, banana, cucumber and zucchini.)